-With IoT, activities within the business can be managed remotely.
+With business IoT solutions, activities within the business can be managed remotely.
 This includes controlling equipment such as setting temperatures and checking fluid levels.
 Furthermore, production lines can be easily monitored and cross-channel inventory can be managed from one place.

 Real-time tracking of the production flow from start to finish enables managers to identify delays in production and can help to eliminate waste and improve quality.

 IoT devices can track the inventory system globally, bringing meaningful insights into resource availability.
 IoT has the capability to significantly reduce time locating tools, finding equipment and conducting manual inventories.